 Call to refer a patient or request a new patient appointment:

 The Massachusetts General Hospital Weight Center is a fully integrated center that supports the spectrum of needs for people of all ages seeking help with obesity and weight loss.
-We provide individualized, multidisciplinary consultation and innovative obesity treatment, including state-of-the-art medical and surgical programs.
+We provide individualized, multidisciplinary consultation and innovative obesity treatment, including state-of-the-art behavioral and pharmacotherapy programs.

 As part of the Digestive Healthcare Center at Mass General, our patients have access to specialists in obesity medicine, bariatric surgery, psychology, nutrition, endocrinology, gastroenterology and pediatrics in one location.

 We believe weight and eating disorders must be treated by compassionate and knowledgeable professionals who take advantage of the latest scientific developments and tailor treatment to each patient's needs.
 As part of the largest hospital-based research program in the United States, we are on the leading-edge of obesity research and our patients have access to the newest therapies and trials available.

 We are committed to the lifelong care of our patients.
 Whether we first meet our patients as children or adults, our programs encourage close, long-term follow-up to ensure that patients achieve and maintain an improved quality of life.

 Care begins with learning more about what our center offers through new patient orientation.
 Following the information session, patients will be scheduled for an individual visit with an obesity medicine specialist, dietitian and psychologist specializing in obesity.

 Your care at the Massachusetts General Hospital Weight Center begins with a referral from your primary care physician.
 Once we receive the referral, we will contact you to schedule our new patient orientation and mail you the patient evaluation questionnaire.
 A helpful guide about the Weight Center will also be provided.